albertogasparin/Optiscroll/README.md

 tests, so run the tests with `grunt test --force`.
 The SlimerJS versions will be run on Travis when you submit a pull request.

-optiScroll is designed to run in the browser, so the tests explicitly require a browser environment instead of any JavaScript environment (i.e. node.js).
+OptiScroll is designed to run in the browser, so the tests explicitly require a browser environment instead of any JavaScript environment (i.e. node.js).
 The tests are run on both a headless WebKit (using [PhantomJS](http://phantomjs.org)) and